DefCon-007/hypertrack-placeline-android/README.md

 1. Get your Crashlytics key from the **Add Your API Key** section [here](https://fabric.io/kits/android/crashlytics/install).
 2. Paste the key to [fabric.properties](https://github.com/hypertrack/hypertrack-live-android/blob/master/app/fabric.properties).
 Create a new fabric.properties file, if it doesn't exist already.

-### Start a Live Location trip
+### Start a trip
 You are now all set with the basic setup.
 Are you ready to rock and roll?

 #### Step 1.
-Show Live Location view
+Add destination
-Now to start a Live Location trip, the first thing that you need to do is to add a destination.
+The first thing that you need to do is to add a destination.
 For this, we will need a location picker.
-HyperTrack Location View has a location picker within it.
+HyperTrack SDK has a location picker within it.
 Once the user selects a location with the help of our inbuilt location picker, the SDK gives a callback to the app with the selected location so that the app can start a trip.

-For  starter project, Check ```Home.java``` embedding the HyperTrackMapFragment view in  ```content_home.xml``` view.
+For  starter project, check ```Home.java``` embedding the HyperTrackMapFragment view in  ```content_home.xml``` view.
 Initialize the HyperTrackMapFragment inside ```oncreate``` method of ```Home``` activity and set your implementation of [HyperTrackMapAdapter](https://github.com/hypertrack/hypertrack-live-android/blob/master/app/src/main/java/io/hypertrack/sendeta/view/HomeMapAdapter.java), [MapFragmentCallback](https://github.com/hypertrack/hypertrack-live-android/blob/6c801e65a628769cd160ef7b0b4f77fd68df7818/app/src/main/java/io/hypertrack/sendeta/view/Home.java#L137-L213) for HyperTrackMapFragment.

 ```java
 MapFragmentCallback callback = new MapFragmentCallback(){